Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-get-reservations.md

 1. Run the application with `dotnet run` or by pressing F5 in Visual Studio.

-2. Use a web browser or a tool like Postman to send a GET request to `https://localhost:<port>/api/reservations`.
+2. Use a web browser or a tool like Yaak to send a GET request to `https://localhost:<port>/api/reservations`.

 3. You should see a JSON response with the reservations and their related data.